RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of/create.md

 - One-to-many relationships, where multiple replicas copy a single source database.
 - Many-to-one relationships, where a single replica collects data from multiple source databases.

-When you change the replica status of a database, by adding, removing, or changing sources, the replica database is synchronized to the new sources.
+When you change the replica status of a database by adding, removing, or changing sources, the replica database is synchronized to the new sources.

 ## Configure Replica Of